rickkas7/particle_notes/code-size-tips/README.md

 RAM used	1556 / 20480	7.6 %
 ```

-Note that leaving the static keyword out does make a difference - that is a stack allocated variable, which is discussed below.
+Note that leaving the static keyword out does make a difference - without static is a stack allocated variable, which is discussed below.

 One of the advantages of using a statically allocated buffer like this is that since the memory is allocated at compile time, if your code successfully compiles, you know the RAM will be available when it's run.